We have the team to earn us a World Cup ticket - Nigeria coach Emmanuel Amuneke

 “I have worked with some of the players in the U17 and U20 teams, and some others I have known for many years.
 We have the team to earn the World Cup ticket and we will put our best foot forward for each game," he said in a zoom meeting with the players and the Sports Ministry.

-Ghana hosts Nigeria on March 24 before traveling to Abuja for the second leg three days later.
+Ghana host Nigeria on March 24 before traveling to Abuja for the second leg three days later.

+- Our meeting will help preparations for Nigeria game - Chairman of Parliamentary Committee on Sports

+- Meet Mimi Boateng, the girl who hoisted the 2008 AFCON trophy